DIIS – Deep Institutional Innovation for Sustainability and Human Development, Phase 1

 Phase 1 of the Deep Institutional Innovation for Sustainability and Human Development (DIIS) project aims to lay the foundations for a critique and reimagining of the major social institutions in society – economics, democracy, religion, technology, gender and higher education – and the development of principles, visions, and imaginaries for guiding the coming transformations.

 We are at a moment of deep institutional breakdown.
 Climate change, environmental degradation and a biodiversity crisis, marked increases in inequality, economic crises, the rise of populism, and rising geo-political tensions have been providing clear evidence that current social institutions are not optimal, either for human flourishing or for addressing global challenges.
 The global coronavirus pandemic has brought this dangerous reality into even starker relief.

 This historic moment of deep transformational crisis requires not only fundamental innovations in all the major social institutions that make up society, it requires new imaginaries to guide the direction of those transformations.

 Phase 1 of the DIIS project will comprise a 6 months initiation phase covering 4 elements:

 - The development of an academic paper which develops the theoretical foundations for the project

-- Public engagement with diverse publics, including societal leaders, academics, policymakers, activists, general public, through a series of blogs and online videos
+- Public engagement with diverse publics, including societal leaders, academics, policymakers, activists, the general public, through a series of blogs and online videos

 - An online webinar in June 2020 to engage diverse participants covering three themes – Understanding Deep Transition; Reimagining Political Economy; and Sustainability After the Pandemic